 For anyone paying attention to recent developments, it’s hard not to talk about self-driving vehicles.
-Reactions tend to fall into one of two camps: those who are excited about this new technology and those who are terrified of it.
+Reactions tend to fall into one of two camps: those excited about this new technology and those who are terrified of it.
 Will self-driving cars lead to horrific accidents?
 Is the government prepared to regulate self-driving vehicles?
-Will self-driving trucks completely eliminate whole careers from the market?
+Will self-driving trucks eliminate whole careers from the market?

 Will Self-Driving Trucks Replace Drivers?

 The answer seems simple.
 A self-driving truck, by definition, does not need a driver.
 It drives itself.
 However, the reality is likely to be a little more complicated for at least the foreseeable future.
-There are a great number of reasons that drivers shouldn’t fear replacement any time soon.
+There are a significant number of reasons that drivers shouldn’t fear replacement any time soon.
 Here are just a few.

 Companies that maintain fleets are subject to strict regulatory oversight from the Department of Transportation.
 At this time, it’s unclear how self-driving trucks fit into the broader regulatory picture since many rules have yet to be written.

 It is, however, reasonable to assume that we’ll start to see more laws about self-driving vehicles as the technology becomes more widespread.
-For the time being, it’s safer for many companies to simply navigate the known regulatory waters, rather than test the tolerance of the Department of Transportation.
+For the time being, it’s safer for many companies to simply navigate the known regulatory waters rather than test the tolerance of the Department of Transportation.

 Mixed Public Reception

 In 2017, Pew Research found that more Americans were worried about self-driving cars than were enthusiastic about them.
-As with any brand new piece of technology, these numbers are likely to change quickly in the face of new developments.
+As with any brand new piece of technology, these numbers are likely to change quickly in the face of recent developments.
 After all, we’ve seen this sort of technophobia in the past.
 When they were new, people feared trains, the telegraph, telephones, radio, television, computers, and just about every other sort of technology we now take for granted.

 How Technology Enters the Workplace

 Not only that, fears of technology replacing drivers often ignore the current state of affairs.
 The fact of the matter is, technology is already sitting in the driver’s seat in many commercial vehicles.
 Artificial intelligence, for example, is helping to identify risky driver behavior and improve safety.
-When technology enters vehicles, it doesn’t replace drivers — it helps them do their jobs better.
+When technology enters vehicles, it doesn’t replace drivers — it allows them to do their jobs better.